RodArg/Reddit_Bots/WebsiteSafetyBot/README.md

 * (info: https://developers.google.com/safe-browsing/)

-You can call the bot with the command
+You can call the bot with the command:

 `!Facecheck <insert url>`